nterreri/thesis/report/chapter2.md

 make use of the patter/grammar and template model described above, but there is a notable alternative in emerging (yet immature) technology using neural networks or similar tools to build conversational models.
-Finally, there are AIaaS providers: providers of remote intelligent agents and related services [^aiaas], similarly to the web hosting solutions of Amazon or Microsoft (AWS, 2016; Azure 2016).
+Finally, there are AIaaS providers: providers of remote intelligent agents and related services (Pandorabots, 2016; Riedel et al, 2016; Microsoft Cognitive Services, 2016), similarly to the web hosting solutions of Amazon or Microsoft (AWS, 2016; Azure 2016).
 For the reasons outlined in the above section on the particular legal issues around the problem domain, it was deemed unfeasible to use external services that would